wmjordan/Codist/README.md

    It is useful when your laptop are running on battery.
 Disabling *Codist* may help it sustain a little bit longer.

+   Someone who does not like the syntax highlight or use another syntax highlighter can also turn off the *Syntax Highlight* feature individually here.

-   This option works with subsequently opened new document windows.
+   These options affects new document windows.
 Existing document windows won't be affected.

-2. Within the *Extra line margins* group box, you can adjust margins between lines to make code text more readable.
+2. Within the *Extra line margins* group box, you can adjust margins between lines to make code lines more readable.

 # Acknowledgements
 I have learned a lot from the following extension projects.